SebastianoF/bruker2nifti/README.md

 Bruker2nifti is a pip-installable pure Python tool provided with a Graphical User Interface and a Command Line Utility to access the conversion method.

+### Before Getting Started

+Since the release of ParaVision360v1.1, a NifTi format converter is natively embedded and would provide the long sought standard.
+Please consider this option before starting with bruker2nifti.

 ### Getting Started

 + Requirements
     - Python 3 backward compatible with python 2.7
     - Libraries in [requirements.txt](https://github.com/SebastianoF/bruker2nifti/blob/master/requirements.txt).